-All students who are planning on studying abroad in the spring must see Sunil Gulati during the fall semester to get preliminary approval for any economics courses that they are planning on taking abroad.
-Please see the

-Transfer Credit Info page on the departmental website for more information regarding the transfer credits that the department will accept.
+All students who are planning on studying OUTSIDE of Columbia University in the spring must see Sunil Gulati during the fall semester to get preliminary approval for any economics courses that they are planning on taking at another institution.
+Please see the Transfer Credit Info page on the departmental website for more information regarding the transfer credits that the department will accept.
+Note that you must also speak with your school adviser about taking courses at another institution.